fritz-astronomer/poc_dags/README.md

 ### [jinja_templated_generator.py](./dags/dynamic_dags/jinja_templated_generator.py)
 - Uses sqlite database results to dynamically generate a dag and it's tasks
-- Utilizes a helper DAG to assemble and produce the Jinja templates
+- Utilizes a helper DAG to assemble and produce the Jinja templates into DAGs on disk.
 - Can alleviate performance impacts for dynamic dags and tasks